Maligayang Pasko! 13 Filipino Christmas Songs

 As a nation with a strong background in Catholicism, it’s no surprise that the Philippines embraces Christmas with open arms.
 In this beautiful, vibrant nation, it’s common for festivities to begin as early as September 1st, making the celebrations in the Philippines the longest in the world.

-Filipino Christmas songs are a major part of the nation’s holiday celebrations, and there are plenty of wonderful songs to choose from that will add Filipino flair to your yuletide festivities.
-To get you into the holiday spirit of the season, our team here at Remitly created this roundup of some of the most popular Christmas songs from the Philippines.
+Filipino Christmas songs are a major part of the nation’s holiday celebrations, and there are plenty of Christmas music to choose from that will add Filipino flair to your yuletide festivities.
+To get you into the holiday spirit of the season, our team here at Remitly created this roundup of some of the most popular Pinoy Christmas songs for your Christmas songs playlist.

 1. “Himig Ng Pasko” (Christmas Melody) by APO Hiking Society